pingcap/docs/reference/sql/characterset-and-collation.md

 >
 > Each character set might correspond to multiple collations, but by default each character set corresponds to only one collation.

-You can use the following statement to view the collation (under the [new framework for collations](#new-framework-for-collations)) that corresponds to the character set.
+You can use the following statement to view the collations (under the [new framework for collations](#new-framework-for-collations)) that corresponds to the character set.

 {{< copyable "sql" >}}